 Deploying on Kubernetes

-Kubernetes(opens in a new tab) “is an open source container orchestration engine for automating deployment, scaling, and management of containerized applications.”
+Kubernetes(opens in a new tab) is an open source container orchestration system for deploying, scaling, and managing containerized applications.

-We also have public examples(opens in a new tab) for setting up a Kubernetes cluster and installing Document Engine.
+We also provide public examples(opens in a new tab) for setting up a Kubernetes cluster and installing Document Engine.

 Local Kubernetes

-For development and testing, you can run Kubernetes locally on your machine using the tools below.
+For development and testing, run Kubernetes locally with one of these tools.

 Docker Desktop

-Docker Desktop(opens in a new tab) on macOS, Windows, and Linux includes Kubernetes(opens in a new tab).
+Docker Desktop(opens in a new tab) for macOS, Windows, and Linux includes Kubernetes(opens in a new tab).

 OrbStack

-OrbStack(opens in a new tab) is a fast, lightweight alternative to Docker Desktop for macOS and Linux that includes native Kubernetes support with minimal resource usage.
+OrbStack(opens in a new tab) is an alternative to Docker Desktop for macOS and Linux.
+It includes built-in Kubernetes support.

 MicroK8s

-MicroK8s(opens in a new tab) is a lightweight way to run Kubernetes in Linux, even on a single node.
+MicroK8s(opens in a new tab) is a lightweight way to run Kubernetes on Linux, including single-node setups.

-We have an example(opens in a new tab) showing how to deploy a virtual machine with Ubuntu Linux to AWS, set up microk8s on it, and install Document Engine.
+We provide a MicroK8s example(opens in a new tab) that shows how to deploy an Ubuntu virtual machine on AWS, set up MicroK8s, and install Document Engine.

 Managed Kubernetes services